What is a Search Field?

 - There can be more than one value extracted from a Search Field Expression.
 This may be useful when dealing with batches and messages with more than one entity (like multiple orders).

-- The Search Field Expressions are implemented as plugins and these are either part of Nodinite and/or you can write/provide your own.
+- The Search Field Expressions are .NET plugins and are either part of Nodinite Core Services, and/or you can write/provide your own.

 The Web Client provides a test bench for working with Search Field Expressions and related logged data.
 The actual tests are performed in real-time in the background by the Logging Service.
 This feature ensures that your tests will work with real data during processing and re-processing (re-index).